rclone/rclone/docs/content/commands/rclone.md

       --metadata-include-from stringArray                   Read metadata include patterns from file (use - to read from stdin)
-      --metadata-mapper SpaceSepList                        Program to run to transforming metadata before upload --metadata-set stringArray                            Add metadata key=value when uploading --metrics-addr stringArray                            IPaddress:Port or :Port to bind metrics server to (default [""]) --metrics-allow-origin string                         Origin which cross-domain request (CORS) can be executed from --metrics-baseurl string                              Prefix for URLs - leave blank for root --metrics-cert string                                 TLS PEM key (concatenation of certificate and CA certificate)
+      --metadata-mapper SpaceSepList                        Program to run to transforming metadata before upload --metadata-set stringArray                            Add metadata key=value when uploading --metrics-addr stringArray                            IPaddress:Port or :Port to bind metrics server to --metrics-allow-origin string                         Origin which cross-domain request (CORS) can be executed from --metrics-baseurl string                              Prefix for URLs - leave blank for root --metrics-cert string                                 TLS PEM key (concatenation of certificate and CA certificate)